themisf.it

 A few specifics, in case it matters:

-I hold a CISSP, a stack of CompTIA certs (Security+, Network+, A+), some legacy MCSE/MCSA work that's older than most of my coworkers, and a Bachelors of Science in Information Technology from WGU.
+I hold a CISSP, a stack of CompTIA certs (Security+, Network+, A+), some legacy MCSE/MCSA work that's older than most of my coworkers.
+I know Agile, Scrum, ITILv4 like the back of my hand.
+I live Kotter's 8 Steps and ProSci's ADKAR Change Management Model.
 Before any of that I was a sysadmin who liked the work, and I'd argue I still mostly am.
+I traded all most of my polo shirts for LL Bean vests or suit jackets.

-What you'll find here: post-mortems, infrastructure writeups, and the occasional essay on what running IT actually looks like — the parts that don't fit on a LinkedIn post.
-Most of it is technical.
+What you'll find here: post-mortems, infrastructure writeups, opinions on emerging technology, and the occasional essay on what running IT actually looks like — the parts that don't fit on a LinkedIn post.
+Some of it is technical.
 Some of it is about leadership.
 None of it is going to tell you that "people are your most important asset," because if you need to be told that, you should not be leading people.

 If anything here lands, find me on LinkedIn, GitHub, or directly at chris@themisf.it.